sainathkistapur/spring-ai-ollama/ollama.chat.memory.jdbc.memory/README.md

-# spring-ai-openai - Chat Memory - Jdbc Memory
+# spring-ai-ollama - Chat Memory - Jdbc Memory

 _**Note**: To keep the examples lightweight and easy to get quick response we are using the simplest model "**llama3.2:3b**"_